Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     - Transient tables are used for the _stg tables.

 - **Integration Layer**
-    - For our labs, we have identified a unit of work to derive the margin at the line item level.
+    - For this Quickstart, we have identified a unit of work to derive the margin at the line item level.
     - We will walk through the code to derive these intermediate results and how to utilize incremental processing for this.

 - **Presentation Layer**
     - In our example, we will create the order line fact table as well as the part dimension as part of a dimensional model that can be used for consumption.
-    - We will walk through how to incrementally process the new data coming in.
+    - We will walk through how to incrementally process the new data being loaded.

 - **Common database**
     - Used for common UDFs, file formats, stages and tables that are utilized across the layers.